dreadflopp/dreads_modlist_patches/README.md

     JKs Skyrim.esp;00001FE3;MrkCWextTowerPlatform01
     ````
 1. Run DynDOLOD from the MO2 executable drop-down list.
-1. Select all worldspaces except the *Midwood Isle* or *Lastendell* worldspaces.
+1. Select all worldspaces except the *Midwood Isle* and *Lastendell* worldspaces.
 1. Ensure the *Candles, FXGlow, Generate static LOD, Windows,* and *High* boxes are checked.
-1. Keep the default Output location and settings, click *High preset* button, and run it.
+1. Click the *High preset* button
+1. Click *OK* to generate LOD's.
 This takes ~40 minutes.
 1. Once the completed message has appeared, click Save & Exit.
 1. Right click any mod in Mod Organizer 2 and choose *All Mods/Refresh*.
 1. Ensure the DynDOLOD Output mod is active (checked).